NightCat10759/fantasyworld/README.md

 # Fantasy World

 This project was create by Da-ming,Cheng,
-It's a game station with membership system and chatroom.
+It's a blog with membership system and chatroom.

 ### `npm start`